VCT: VCT qualifying holdings: employment of money raised

 The first requirement is that the money raised by the issue has been employed wholly for the purpose of a trade carried on by a group company, or that the company intends that it shall be so employed.

 The second requirement relates to the use of the money raised.
-For shares and securities issued on or after 22 April 2009 all of the money raised must be employed for the purpose of the qualifying activity within two years of the ‘trading time’ (that is, the date of issue of the holding or, where the money is raised for use in preparing to trade, the date when that trade starts to be carried on).
+All of the money raised must be employed for the purpose of the qualifying activity within two years of the ‘trading time’ (that is, the date of issue of the holding or, where the money is raised for use in preparing to trade, the date when that trade starts to be carried on).

 If not all of the money has been so employed ITA07/S286(5) will apply to divide the holding into two.